About Technology Guide

 Selective Catalytic Reduction

-SCR Systems for Mobile Engines
+SCR Systems for Diesel Engines

 NOx Adsorbers

 NOx adsorber-catalyst systems have been developed to control NOx emissions from partial lean burn gasoline engines and from diesel engines.
 The adsorbers, which are incorporated into the catalyst washcoat, chemically bind nitrogen oxides during lean engine operation.
 After the adsorber capacity is saturated, the system is regenerated during a period of rich engine operation, and released NOx is catalytically reduced to nitrogen.
 NOx adsorbers also require periodic desulfation, to remove sulfur stored in their washcoat.
-NOx adsorbers are used in some diesel engines, mostly in light-duty applications.

-Lean NOx Catalyst
+Lean NOx Catalyst (HC-SCR)

 Diesel Particulate Filters